pranavb1234/email-assistant/README.md

   ```
  You may see a verification warning because our app uses your Gmail data for login.
  Just click on Advanced and click go to the https://email-assistant-beige.vercel.app
+ It take 3-5 days for a basic verification.
 ```
 This project is an AI-powered email assistant that connects directly to your Gmail account.
 It allows users to read emails, delete emails, and generate replies using simple natural language prompts.